 For sports fans and indeed for anyone who travels a lot it’s a very worthwhile investment as this practice of restricting access based on location is extremely common.
 Indeed nearly every US TV station does the same and you’ll find you’ll get blocked from them when leaving the US.
 Using the VPN you can bypass these too, though.
 All you need to do is to connect to a US server instead of a UK one to restore access when you’re outside the country.

 So that’s it, the software we use in this video is called Identity Cloaker and indeed we’ve been using it now for over ten years primarily to access UK television and watch Match of the Day online.
 Yet it also opens up hundreds of channels in different countries too including the US, Canadian and French channels too.
-It works brilliantly on computers and laptops but alas is lacking the support for other devices.
+It works brilliantly on computers and laptops but alas is slightly lacking the support for other devices.
 If you want to watch BBC One Live stream on a computer or laptop then it’s definitely the most reliable.